 During 2016, the Company acquired seven businesses that complement the strategy to create a closed loop model as it relates to the sale of the Company's oil products.
-These acquisitions provided the Company with two additional oil re-refineries while also expanding its used motor oil collection network and providing greater blending and packaging capabilities.
+These acquisitions provided the Company with three additional oil rerefineries while also expanding its used motor oil collection network and providing greater blending and packaging capabilities.
 These acquisitions also provide the Company with greater access to customers in the West Coast region of the United States and additional locations with Part B permits.
-Operations of these acquisitions are primarily being integrated into the Safety-Kleen operating segment with certain operations also being integrated into the Technical Services and Industrial Services operating segments.
+Operations of these acquisitions were primarily integrated into the Safety-Kleen operating segment with certain operations also integrated into the Technical Services and Industrial Services operating segments.

-The combined purchase price for the seven acquisitions was approximately \$205.0 million paid in cash and subject to customary post-closing adjustments.
+The combined purchase price for the seven acquisitions was \$204.8 million paid in cash and subject to customary post-closing adjustments.
 The combined amount of direct revenue from the acquisitions included in the Company's results of operations for the year ended December 31, 2016 was approximately \$69.8 million.
-Upon acquisition, the acquired entities are immediately integrated into the Company's operating segments.
+Upon acquisition, the acquired entities were immediately integrated into the Company's operating segments.
 Therefore it is impracticable to measure earnings attributable to the acquired businesses.
 During the year ended December 31, 2016, the Company incurred acquisition-related costs of approximately \$1.7 million in connection with the transactions which are included in selling, general and administrative expenses in the consolidated statements of operations.